Umuzi-org/ACN-syllabus/content/scrum/psm1-tips-and-results/_index.md

 title: PSM 1 Test and Results
 ---

+## Final preparation and some tips.

 Well done on getting through all that content and the practice assessments.
 You should now be ready to pass your PSM 1 assessment.

-## Final preparation and some tips.

 ### Before the exam

  - Ensure that you get enough sleep the night before you are writing.
- - Read through the [The Scrum Guide](https://scrumguides.org/scrum-guide.html) and your notes one last time.
+ - Read through [The Scrum Guide](https://scrumguides.org/scrum-guide.html) and your notes one last time.

 ### Writing the exam